nvms/pager/README.md

 # Pager

-Pager is a lightweight and rather obscure python wrapper around pycurl.
+Pager is a lightweight python wrapper around pycurl.
 It was designed to be used in some personal projects and is in no-way a fully-featured pycurl wrapper.

 ```python
 import pager